kingsBSD/data-science-for-digital-humanities/README.md

 # digital-methods-R
 Swirl courses for the BA in Digital Culture at the Department of Digital Humanities, King's College London.
+We start with a basic introduction to R.

 To obtain a suitable Rstudio environment with all the required libraries, you might try our [docker image](https://github.com/kingsBSD/rstudio-kcl-ddh) or